-Plan Description
+1. Plan Description

-The District participates in a cost-sharing multiple-employer defined benefit pension that has a special funding situation.
-The plan is administered by the Teacher Retirement System of Texas (TRS).
-It is a defined benefit pension plan established and administered in accordance with the Texas Constitution, Article XVI, Section 67, and Texas Government Code, Title 8, Subtitle C. The pension trust fund is a qualified pension trust under section 401(a) of the Internal Revenue Code.
+The District participates in a cost-sharing multiple-employer defined benefit pension plan that has a special funding situation.
+The plan is administered by the Teacher Retirement System of Texas (TRS) and is established and administered in accordance with the Texas Constitution, Article XVI, Section 67, and Texas Government Code, Title 8, Subtitle C. The pension trust fund is a qualified pension trust under section 401(a) of the Internal Revenue Code.
 The Texas Legislature establishes benefits and contribution rates within the guidelines of the Texas Constitution.
 The pension's Board of Trustees does not have the authority to establish or amend benefit terms.